Let me introduce you to Victor.

 Childhood trauma happens each and every day in our country.
 In fact, the incident rate has reached epidemic proportions around the world.
 However, unlike most epidemics we have a cure, we know how to heal and we know how to move forward.

 While pedophiles look to destroy, the Victor looks to move from victimhood and coping to overcoming and being Victorious in life.

 I loved my years in hockey, I wouldn’t trade them for anything, but the Victor Movement is my life’s work, my legacy.
-I know if we all band together, if we raise our voices, and find our courage we will be able to change the way that childhood sexual abuse is seen in our country.
+I know if we all band together, if we raise our voices, and find our courage we will be able to change the way that childhood rape is seen in our country.